HHS/TANF-app/docs/User-Research/2020, Winter - User Flow Validation/ST Workshop Facilitation Guide.md

   - User validation of solution space

 #### Journey Map to User Flow: 45 minutes
 In this step we will narrate the journey as we currently understand it, ask for ST input on any thing we may have missed, and prioritize pain points.
-Then we will present a solution user flow and ask for ST and OFA input .
+Then we will present a solution user flow and ask for ST input .
   - Presentation of Current Journey
   - Pain Point Validation --> Prioritization
   - User Flow Ideation Session